 DEFINITIONS

-Beaver Creek In Service Date – The date that the interconnection, compression and field gathering facilities at Beaver Creek necessary to deliver and receive Shipper's Gas into theLost Creek System are fully operational.
+Beaver Creek In Service Date – The date that the interconnection, compression and field gathering facilities at Beaver Creek necessary to deliver and receive Shipper's Gas into the System are fully operational.

 British Thermal Unit ("Btu") – One (1) Btu shall mean one British thermal unit and is defined as the amount of heat required to raise the temperature of one (1) pound of pure water from fifty-nine degrees Fahrenheit (59ºF) to sixty degrees Fahrenheit (60ºF) at Standard Pressure.